apache/incubator-graphar/README.md

 #### Logical table of vertices

-Each type of vertices (with the same label) constructs a logical vertex table, with each vertex assigned with a global index inside this type (called internal vertex id) starting from 0, corresponding to the row number of the vertex in the logical vertex table.
-An example layout for a logical table of vertices under the label "person" is provided for reference.
+Each type of vertices (with the same type) constructs a logical vertex table, with each vertex assigned with a global index inside this type (called internal vertex id) starting from 0, corresponding to the row number of the vertex in the logical vertex table.
+An example layout for a logical table of vertices under the type "person" is provided for reference.

-Given an internal vertex id and the vertex label, a vertex is uniquely identifiable and its respective properties can be accessed from this table.
+Given an internal vertex id and the vertex type, a vertex is uniquely identifiable and its respective properties can be accessed from this table.
 The internal vertex id is further used to identify the source and destination vertices when maintaining the topology of the graph.